 Zumwalt at Bath Iron Works in Bath, Maine on April 12, 2014.

-The commissioning of USS ZUMWALT will take place at the Port of Baltimore
+The commissioning of USS ZUMWALT took place at the Port of Baltimore

 Donors and sponsors of this historic occasion most importantly support